 To make the spending on any incentives go further, you can complement this activity with other motivational tactics, such as recognition cards or nomination programmes.
 By building the employment engagement organically with these methods, you will see a long-term improvement in motivation too.

-This is just a flavour of some of the incentives that are available to encourage higher levels of performance from your employees.
+This is just a flavour of some of the employee incentive ideas that are available to encourage higher levels of performance from your teams.

 Incentives are an important part of staff retention, performance and employee happiness and choosing the right kind of incentive can be key to ensuring that your teams are performing to their optimum.